Salomon v A Salomon & Co Ltd: Facts

-Mr Aron Salomon made leather boots or shoes as a sole proprietor.
+Mr. Aron Salomon made leather boots or shoes as a sole proprietor.
 His sons wanted to become business partners, so he turned the business into a limited liability company.
 This company purchased Salomon's business at an excessive price for its value.
-His wife and five elder children became subscribers and the two elder sons became directors.
-Mr Salomon took 20,001 of the company's 20,007 shares which was payment from A Salomon & Co Limited for his old business (each share was valued at £1).
-Transfer of the business took place on 1 June 1892.
+His wife and five elder children became subscribers and the two sons became directors.
+Mr Salomon took 20,001 of the company's 20,007 shares which were payments from A Salomon & Co Limited for his old business (each share was valued at £1).
+The transfer of the industry took place on 1 June 1892.
 The company also issued to Mr Salomon £10,000 in debentures.
-On the security of his debentures, Mr Salomon received an advance of £5,000 from Edmund Broderip.
+On the security of his debentures, Mr. Salomon received an advance of £5,000 from Edmund Broderip.

-Soon after Mr Salomon incorporated his business there was a decline in boot sales.
+Soon after Mr. Salomon incorporated his business, boot sales declined.
 The company failed, defaulting on its interest payments on its debentures (half held by Broderip).
 Broderip sued to enforce his security.
 The company was put into liquidation.
 Broderip was repaid his £5,000.
-This left £1,055 company assets remaining, of which Salomon claimed under the retained debentures he retained.
+This left £1,055 in company assets remaining, of which Salomon claimed under the retained debentures he retained.
 If Salomon's claim was successful this would leave nothing for the unsecured creditors.
 When the company failed, the company's liquidator contended that the floating charge should not be honoured, and Salomon should be made responsible for the company's debts.
 Salomon sued.

 Issues

 The liquidator, on behalf of the company, counter-claimed wanting the amounts paid to Salomon paid back, and his debentures cancelled.
 He argued that Salomon had breached his fiduciary duty to the new company he was promoting by selling his business for an excessive price.
-He also argued that the whole formation of the company in this way was intended as a fraud against its potential unsecured creditors in the future.
+He also argued that the whole formation of the company in this way was intended as a fraud against its unsecured creditors in the future.

 Judgment

-Trial Court
+Trial court

-At first instance, Judge Vaughan Williams ruled in the case entitled Broderip v Salomon that Mr Broderip's claim was valid.
+At first instance, Vaughan Williams J. ruled in the case entitled Broderip v Salomon that Mr Broderip's claim was valid.
 It was undisputed that the 200 shares were fully paid up.
 He said the company had a right of indemnity against Mr Salomon.
-He said the signatories of the memorandum of incorporation were mere "dummies" and that the company was really just Mr Salomon in another form, an alias or at least, his agent.
+He said the signatories of the memorandum of incorporation were mere "dummies" and that the company was just Mr Salomon in another form, an alias or at least, his agent.
 Therefore, it was entitled to indemnity from the principal.
-The liquidator amended the counter claim, and an award was made for indemnity.
+The liquidator amended the counterclaim, and an award was made for indemnity.
 The agency argument was accepted.